 There is a 24 hour beverage station on all of the Disney ships.
 Non alcoholic drinks are available free in the restaurants (with the exception of specialty drinks).
 Soda and non alcoholic beverages ordered at the bar are charged for – but you can always go to the beverage station to save on cost if you want to.

-Specialty coffee is available, but is charged at an extra rate.
+Specialty coffee is available on Disney cruises, but is charged at an extra rate.
 The free coffee on board is not wonderful, but it is better than most cruise lines.
 The free coffee is just about drinkable.

 You do pay for alcohol on board a Disney cruise of course.
 But Disney has one of the most flexible policies about taking alcohol on board the ship with you.
 Each adult over 21 can bring two bottles of wine or a 6 pack of beer.
 There is a corkage charge of $25 per bottle (or you can drink it in your stateroom without charge).
 For a complete discussion of the rules you can see our article at:

 Disney Cruise Ship Children’s Programs

-What is Charged as Extra on a Disney Cruise Ship?
+What is Charged as Extra Cost on a Disney Cruise Ship?

 There are of course some things that you will be charged extra for.
-All excursions or Port Adventures as Disney calls them will be charged as extra.
+All excursions, or Port Adventures as Disney calls them will be charged as extra.
 Any trips to the spa or salon also have a separate charge.
-Phone calls and internet usage are extras too (and expensive ones at that).
-There is also a video games arcade on each ship (we admit we avoid these like the plague)!
+Phone calls and internet usage are extras too.

 Professional photographs are another extra cost on a Disney cruise.
 It is one way that you may find youself spending some extra money on board.
 A Disney ship is a great chance to get some wonderful photos with the characters.
 The Disney photographers are excellent and you can purchase professional photos from them if you want to.
-You can always use your own camera though.

 There are self service laundry services with a small charge, as well as laundry service.
-You can take a huge amount of luggage on board though so we rarely have felt the need to use the laundry service!
+You can take a huge amount of luggage on board though so you may want to skip the laundy on a Disney cruise.